VictorCam/VictorCam/README.md

-### Hello, my names Victor Campa!

-I'm a Full stack web developer and software engineer.
-Able to solve problems, use frameworks, and learn new technologies on any platform.
+<h3>Hi there! 👋🦊<br>I'm Victor Campa<br>Full stack web developer and software engineer.
+Able to solve problems, use frameworks, and learn new technologies on any platform.</h3>

 <p><em>Graduting (soon) at <a href="https://oregonstate.edu">Oregon State University</a></em></p>